SiteSupra/sitesupra-docs/docs/di_container.rst

         locale.manager:
             class: \Supra\Core\Locale\LocaleManager

-You can provide constructor arguments as an array:
+you can provide constructor arguments as an array:

 .. code-block:: yaml
     :linenos: